wp-plugins/tweet-wheel/readme.txt

 == Screenshots ==

-1. Twitter authorisation page.
-Requires Twitter App created with READ and WRTIE permissions.
-Plugin needs to be authorised to show the rest plugin's pages (settings & queue).
 2. General settings screen.
 3. The queue.
 Very controlable and customisable.
 You can shuffle tweets, tweet them on go, pause / resume the queue.
 Just check it out!